 ESG intelligence

 Sourced from BRSR and GRI filings.
-CO⊂2; avoided per unit, Scope 1+2+3 emissions, battery recycling rates, water intensity, ESG score mapped against financial performance.
+Carbon avoided per unit, Scope 1, 2 and 3 emissions, battery recycling rates, water intensity, ESG score mapped against financial performance.
 The regulatory direction is clear.
 The instrument is already there.

 Strategic signals

-Fundraising velocity, pre-IPO trajectory, policy subsidy dependency, M&A indicators, competitive moat score, survival probability index.
+Fundraising velocity, pre-IPO trajectory, policy and subsidy dependency, mergers and acquisitions indicators, competitive moat score, survival probability index.
 These are the numbers that pre-empt the future, not describe the past.

 One instrument.